Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-- Phytonanotechnology: A historical perspective, current challenges and prospects
+1. Phytonanotechnology: A historical perspective, current challenges, and prospects

-15. Phytonanotechnology: A new horizon to the food industry
+12. Phytonanotechnology: A new horizon for the food industry

 Phytonanotechnology: Challenges and Prospects consolidates information on the use of phytonanoparticles for biomedical, environmental and agricultural applications, covering recent advances in experimental and theoretical studies on various properties of nanoparticles derived from plant sources.
 The book deals with various attributes of phytonanoparticles, discussing their current and potential applications.
 In addition, it explores the development of phytonanoparticles, synthesis techniques, characterization techniques, environmental remediation applications, anti-microbial properties, miscellaneous applications, and multi-functional applications.
 Risks associated with nanoparticles are also discussed.